nstazer/SimpleTweet/README.md

-# Project 2 - *Name of App Here*
+# Project 2 Part 2 - *SimpleTweet*

-**Name of your app** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+**SimpleTweet** is an android app that allows a user to view their Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

-Time spent: **X** hours spent in total
+Time spent: **3** hours spent in total

 ## User Stories